dciccale/openhiringmatrix/README.md

 the specific skills and requirements that matter most for the role, while companies benefit from a clear, quantifiable method to compare how much candidates align with the open position.

-The approach of OHM, aims to help organizations identify what skills they value the most in a role—whether it’s technical expertise, soft skills, or cultural fit—while providing a balanced, comprehensive assessment of each candidate across a variety of attributes.
+The approach of OHM aims to help organizations identify what skills they value the most in a role—whether it’s technical expertise, soft skills, or cultural fit—while providing a balanced, comprehensive assessment of each candidate across a variety of attributes.
 In essence, OHM aligns expectations on both sides of the hiring process, creating a fair and data-driven approach to talent acquisition from the start.

 ## Why

 When reviewing job descriptions, it’s often unclear what the company prioritizes from the list of required skills.
-Phrases like 'Experience with...,' 'Strong knowledge of...,' 'Solid knowledge of...,' 'Advanced knowledge of...,' or 'Familiarity with...' can make it difficult to determine which skill or adjective—if we focus on the descriptive language—carries more weight
+Phrases like 'Experience with...,' 'Strong knowledge of...,' 'Solid knowledge of...,' 'Advanced knowledge of...,' or 'Familiarity with...' can make it difficult to determine which skill or adjective—if we focus on the descriptive language—carries more weight.

 Does "Solid knowledge" imply more expertise than "Advanced knowledge"?
 Or does "Experience with" hold more value than "Strong knowledge"?

-Some cases might feel more clear than others, for instance "Experience with" seems to be clear that means more than "Familiarity with", right?
+Some cases might feel clearer than others, for instance, "Experience with" seems to be clear that it means more than "Familiarity with", right?

 Because there is no easy way to quantify these terms, we often rely on adjectives that are loosely defined and can be interpreted differently by different people.

-It is probably known by now that the list of requirements, especially in the tech industry, feel endless sometimes and we know we can't easily evaluate everything that is asked for in a practicable way.
-Moreover not only hard skills are being evaluated, but also soft skills, experience, cultural fit, etc, which arguably in many cases could be or have been a reason for rejection as well.
+It is probably known by now that the list of requirements, especially in the tech industry, feels endless sometimes, and we know we can't easily evaluate everything that is asked for in a practical way.
+Moreover, not only hard skills are being evaluated, but also soft skills, experience, cultural fit, etc., which arguably in many cases could be or have been a reason for rejection as well.

-We all could benefit from a way of being transparent on the spectrum of dimensions or skillset that are necessary and that will be evaluated during a hiring process in order to align better bettwen the company and the candidate.
+We all could benefit from a way of being transparent about the spectrum of dimensions or skillsets that are necessary and that will be evaluated during a hiring process in order to better align between the company and the candidate.

-As a candidate, understanding how much you think you align with the role and a company, may increase the chances to apply eagerly with confidence and for the company it could increase the chances of finding a great match faster.
+As a candidate, understanding how much you think you align with the role and a company may increase the chances to apply eagerly with confidence, and for the company, it could increase the chances of finding a great match faster.

 ## Purpose